Most Common Scams in Vietnam and How To Avoid

 8. Paying More for Tickets

-Above are most common scams in Vietnam and how to avoid them.
+Above are the most common scams in Vietnam and how to avoid them.
 Traveling is enjoying and having fun.
-Do not let these scams affect your trip to beautiful and friendly Vietnam.
+Do not let these scams affect your trip to the beautiful and friendly Vietnam.